deeponion/deeponion-legacy/README.md

 ![alt text](https://image.ibb.co/mfR4R6/DO.png "DeepOnion")
 =====================================

-DeepOnion (ONION) is an anonymous cryptocurrency that is untraceable.
+DeepOnion (ONION) is an anonymous and untraceable cryptocurrency.
 All transactions are private and sent through the TOR network.

-The integration with TOR ensures that our users are always on a secure environment.
+The integration with TOR ensures that users are always on a secure environment.
 There is no client-side configuration needed.
-Our client will automatically join the TOR network and connect to the available TOR nodes on the network (including our seed nodes).
-After a successful connection to the DeepOnion network, you may check your displayed IP using DeepOnion client console, where you will see that your client is assigned a hidden TOR address (.onion address).
+Our client will automatically join the TOR network and connect to available TOR nodes on the network (including our seed nodes).
+After a successful connection to the DeepOnion network, you may check your displayed IP using the DeepOnion client console, where you will see that your client is assigned a TOR hidden service address (.onion address).

 #### Pluggable Transports

->DeepOnion has expanded and added the option for advanced users to configure PT's such as obfs4 & Meek.
+>DeepOnion has expanded and added the option for advanced users to configure PTs such as obfs4 & Meek.
 >
 >Instructions:
 >